fortunejs/fortune-micro-api/README.md

 ## MessagePack

 Instead of using JSON as a serialization format, it can optionally use [MessagePack](http://msgpack.org) instead, with an unregistered media type `application/x-micro-api`.
+It has the advantage of serializing dates and buffers properly.

 ```js
 const microApiSerializer = require('fortune-micro-api')